Digital records

 What our care services say:

-The DiSC team has supported Burlington Hall Care Home to make use of Proxy Access, a system which allows staff to carry out safer, easier, and quicker ordering of repeat medicines on behalf of care home residents.
-General Manager Anda Marin has praised the easy-to-use system for increasing communication with GPs regarding repeat prescriptions, allowing staff to see if there has been a medication review – ensuring repeat ordering is safer, more efficient and cost effective.
+Anda Marin, General Manager of Burlington Hall Care Home has praised Proxy Access for being easy to use.
+It has increased communication with GPs regarding repeat prescriptions, allows staff to see if there has been a medication review – ensuring repeat ordering is safer, more efficient and cost effective.
 Staff can now also access the digital records and order medications at any time of the day.
+Read Burlington Hall case study.

 Care home managers Kamal Benipal and Claire Croucher talk about Proxy Access